garrettvernon115/Petals-and-Produce/README.md

-# Your Team Name Here
+# Summer Team 4

-This is the team repository for <your team name here>
+This is the team repository for Summer Team 4, created for the Franklin University Computer Science Practicum course.

 ## Project

 Project details follow.

 ### Project Name
-Your Project Name goes here
+Petals & Produce

 ### Project Description
-Describe the problem solved and/or what the project is doing
+Petals & Produce is an e-commerce application for flowers and plants.
+It features an admin portal for managing products and provides a public-facing interface for users to browse listings, view product details, and place orders for local pickup.
+The goal is to offer a simple yet powerful tool for small vendors and customers in the local community.

 ## Team